 BOARD OF DIRECTORS

-Robert P. Lattimer President / Secretary
+Robert P. Lattimer Secretary

 Bob was a Founder of Science Excellence for All Ohioans, an advocacy group for objective science education, and he was a member of the Writing Team that composed Ohio’s 2002 science standards.
 He is a recipient of an Eagle Award from Eagle Forum and a Wedge of Truth Award from IDnet.
 He is co-author (with J. Sjogren and D. Rudy) of the book The Evolution Controversy (2002).
 Dr. Lattimer resides in Ohio.
 As a Board member for Eagle Forum of Ohio, he serves as an advocate for various pro-family issues in the state.
+He is also the Science Issues Chairman for the national Eagle Forum.

 Anne Lassey Vice President